-After a jolt to the head, the person might not realize the seriousness of his or her injury and might even feel and act fine after an accident.
+After a jolt to the head, the person might not realize the seriousness of their injury and might even feel and act fine after an accident.
 However, symptoms can appear later.
-The individual might not realize what is wrong, but family members and friends might notice physical or emotional changes over the next few hours or days.
-A delay in receiving professional treatment can cause further complications, so seek immediate help from a doctor after any type of blow to the head, especially if you notice any of the symptoms listed below.
+The individual might not understand what is wrong, but family members and friends might notice physical or emotional changes over the next few hours or days.
+A delay in receiving professional treatment can cause further complications, so seek immediate help from a doctor after any blow to the head, especially if you notice any of the symptoms listed below.

 Even if you did not suffer a direct hit to your head, the significant jarring on the entire body in a vehicular accident can 'bruise' your brain due to the sudden changes in vehicle speed.
 This impact can sometimes result in bleeding in the brain.Common Symptoms of a TBI

-Since head injury symptoms might not show up immediately, you should carefully monitor yourself or a loved one after an accident for any symptoms that might appear.
-These could include:
+Since head injury symptoms might not show up immediately, you should carefully monitor yourself or a loved one after an accident for any signs that might appear.
+These could include the following:

 - Ringing in the ears